-Throughout this report, the terms "our," "we," "us," and the "Company" refer to Pasithea Therapeutics Corp. and its subsidiaries, Pasithea Therapeutics Portugal, Sociedade Unipessoal Lda, Pasithea Clinics Corp, Alpha-5 Integrin, LLC, and AlloMek Therapeutics, LLC.
+Throughout this report, the terms "our," "we," "us," and the "Company" refer to Pasithea Therapeutics Corp. and its subsidiaries, Pasithea Therapeutics Limited (U.K.), Pasithea Therapeutics Portugal, Sociedade Unipessoal Lda, , Alpha-5 Integrin, LLC, and AlloMek Therapeutics, LLC.
 Pasithea Therapeutics Limited (U.K.) is a private limited Company, registered in the United Kingdom (U.K.).
 Pasithea Therapeutics Portugal, Sociedade Unipessoal Lda is a private limited Company, registered in Portugal.
 Pasithea Clinics Corp. is incorporated in Delaware.
-Alpha-5 Integrin, LLC is Delaware limited liability company.
-AlloMek Therapeutics, LLC is Delaware limited liability company.
+Alpha-5 Integrin, LLC is a Delaware limited liability company.